nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * 3a1.
 ContaX shows an error message indicating that there is a missing required attribute.
     * Use case ends.<br>&nbsp;

 * 4a.
-ContaX cannot find the requested tag to edit.
+ContaX cannot find the requested tag to delete.
     * 4a1.
 ContaX shows an error message indicating that no such tag exists.
     * Use case ends.<br>&nbsp;